 Teachers want to give students timely, focused, and actionable feedback, yet it is easy to neglect.
 Traditional approaches to providing feedback are time-consuming and often require hours of work beyond the school day.
-Given the bombastic pressure on teachers this year (and every year), I’ve been working on strategies to help support students in giving each other feedback.
+Given the pressure on teachers, I’ve been working on strategies to help support students in giving each other feedback.
 As a learning community, all members should play a role in providing thoughtful and substantive feedback.

 Peer feedback is most effective when it is focused, and students have clear guidelines for giving feedback.
 Below are three strategies designed to make peer feedback meaningful.

 Peer Feedback Choice Board